fhnaumann/NewChallenges/docs/rules/noblockBreakRule.md

-# No Block Place Rule
+# No Block Break Rule

 Players are not allowed to break blocks.